 - Carl Muggleton was a long serving top flight keeper, his son Sam, could take a mean throw in.
 One website states Sam is the uncle of Ben Williams (13 years Sam’s senior), a former Manchester United trainee keeper who went on to play well over 300 games in the lower leagues

-- Joe Spence, a regular at full back for City in the early 1950s was the son of Joseph Walter Spence, an England international who played for Manchester United throughout the 1920s
+- Joe Spence (no relation to Ron Specne), a regular at full back for City in the early 1950s was the son of Joseph Walter Spence, an England international who played for Manchester United throughout the 1920s

 Other City families of note include: